 The project aims to achieve the following:

 The system is based on the principle that everything on earth contains energy.
 Over time nature can break down everything that is organic.
 This releases the energy to be reused by nature.
 The components involved in this is water, sun and organic material.
 Leaves will be the main source of organic matter.
 The organisms in te soil will do the real work to recycle the energy!
 Us humans just needs to bring it all together to allow it to happen.
 The soil does not need to be intensely worked - in fact it is preferable that the soil is disturbed as little as possible as it affects the organisms living in the soil.
 So the breakdown process will happen as it would in a forest where all the leaves collects on the ground and are broken down by nature.
-The plan are to then plant the following plants and trees in the fertile soil that develops from this natural process:
+The plan are to then plant some of the following plants and trees in the fertile soil that develops from this natural process - it will depend on the household's needs and space available:

-We will make and sell garden swings to generate income to eventually be able to pay someone to collect and deliver leaves to free up Kallien.
+Initially Kallien will collect bags containing leaves on her own time and expense, but will make and sell garden swings to generate income to eventually be able to pay someone to collect and deliver leaves to free up her time.

 Here we will post photos of the project as it progresses